candidpartners/candid-labs-site/src/pages/volker-eula/index.md

 Last updated: March 04, 2019

-Please read this End-User License Agreement ("Agreement") carefully before clicking the "I Agree" button, downloading or using Volker ("Application").
+Please read this End-User License Agreement ("Agreement") carefully before clicking the "I Agree" button, downloading or using %product% ("Application").

 By clicking the "I Agree" button, downloading or using the Application, you are agreeing to be bound by the terms and conditions of this Agreement.